What is a Registered Dietitian Nutritionist (RDN)?

 If you have been diagnosed with diabetes or pre-diabetes, you will encounter many well-intentioned people with a handful of diabetes management tips.
-If you consult Dr. Google and type diabetes diet, you will find low-carb diets, low-calorie diets and DASH diets.
+If you consult Dr. Google and type diabetes diet, you will find low-carb diets, low-calorie diets and Dietary Approaches to Stop Hypertension (DASH) diets.
 If you find yourself in a sea of advice, it is time to schedule an appointment with a registered dietitian nutritionist (RDN).

 What is an RDN?

-- Medical nutrition therapy provided by an RDN can lower A1C by approximately 1% to 2% (- 0.5% to -2.6%) depending on the type and duration of diabetes.
+- Medical nutrition therapy provided by an RDN can lower A1C by approximately 1 percent to 2 percent (- 0.5 percent to -2.6 percent) depending on the type and duration of diabetes.

-- RDN intervention played a key role in the prevention and delay of Type 2 diabetes.
-The incidence of diabetes decreased 58% as a result of diet and physical activity compared with 31% only using metformin.
+- RDN intervention played a key role in the prevention and delay of type 2 diabetes.
+The incidence of diabetes decreased 58 percent as a result of diet and physical activity compared with 31 percent only using metformin.
 And the effects lasted a long time.
 Even after 10 years, participants maintained lower rates of diabetes onset.

 An RDN can teach you what to eat when you live with diabetes and much more!
 Here’s what my patients have told me:

 - “I don’t like cottage cheese.”
-A RDN can help you be more food inclusive instead of food exclusive.
+An RDN can help you be more food inclusive instead of food exclusive.
 The RDN can help you select alternate foods and develop a meal plan.

-- “My sugar is like a roller coaster; it is high and then low.” complains Jennifer, a person with Type 1 diabetes.
+- “My blood sugar is like a roller coaster; it is high and then low.” complains Jennifer, a person with type 1 diabetes.
 “I don’t know what to eat!”
 RDNs with diabetes expertise will instruct you on how food and medication affect blood sugar control.
-They teach how to recognize, prevent, and treat hyperglycemic and hypoglycemic episodes.
-They review blood glucose values, food intake, and medication records for pattern management.
+They teach how to recognize, prevent and treat hyperglycemic and hypoglycemic episodes.
+They review blood glucose values, food intake and medication records for pattern management.
 Registered dietician nutritionists with advanced diabetes expertise will instruct you how to monitor blood glucose, interpret results to help manage carbohydrate and insulin recommendations using approved medical protocols.
 They identify and assess for acute and chronic diabetes complications and communicate with the healthcare team.